BASIC ELEPHANT FACTS

 Captive elephants suffer from chronic health problems such as tuberculosis, arthritis, and foot abscesses, which nearly always lead to premature death.

 Elephants have no natural predators.
 However, lions will sometimes prey on young or weak elephants in the wild.
 The main risk to elephants is from humans through poaching and destruction of their habitat.
 At the turn of the 20th century, there were a few million African elephants and about 100,000 Asian elephants.
-Current data suggests, there is an estimated 450,000-650,000 African elephants and between 25,600-32,750 wild Asian elephants.
+Current data suggests that there are now an estimated 450,000-650,000 African elephants and between 25,600-32,750 wild Asian elephants.

 Watch How Elephants Grow the Forest